 1. Making sure you can afford to repay a mortgage

-Before we (or any lender) can give you a mortgage, we need to make sure you can afford to pay it back, so we’ll offer an initial affordability check to give you a guide.
-You can use our affordability quick calculator to give you an idea of how much you might be able to lend you based on your income and outgoings.
+Before we (or any lender) can give you a mortgage, we need to make sure you can afford to pay it back.
+You can get a high level calculation using our affordability quick check in a few seconds.
+Or you can use our affordability calculator to get a more accurate idea of what you can afford and what we might be able to lend you based on your income and outgoings.

 When to do it: before you start your property search.